alborotogarcia/alborotogarcia/README.md

 ### Hi there 👋
 **Be welcome to my profile on Github. :octocat:**
-<p>In here, you will have access to some of my latest mobile and web projects.
+<p>In here, you will have access to some of my latest projects.
 Please, feel free to send me suggestions, critics, and improvements.</p>

 ![Most used languages](https://github-readme-stats.vercel.app/api/top-langs/?username=alborotogarcia&layout=compact)